-They both help companies to enhance a culture of innovation and improvements.
-Practicing them on a consistent basis, routines are developed.
+They both help companies to enhance the culture of innovation and improvements.
 They become habitual for individuals and the companies as a whole.
 By repeating these structured routines, individuals, departments, and entire organizations can progress and improve.

 How Improvement Kata differs from Lean